hugo187/apigen2docset/README.md

 `apigen2docset directory`

 You have to specify a directory where ApiGen documentation is located.
 Directory name is used as name for generated Docset bundle.
-Files in source directory are not be modified.
+Files in source directory are not modified.

 Example
 -------